BloomTechBackend/bd-team-project-miguelfr/project_documents/design_document_miguelfr.md

 Projects and Teams will be stored in separated tables in DynamoDB.

-We will provide a web interface for users to interact with the service, creating, updating and view the list of all projects and select specific project in the list to vie more details.
+We will provide a web interface to create a project, view the list of all projects, select a project in the list to view more and update any information.

 # 6. API